 The Field Placement Clinic Program has two components: the classroom component (Field Placement Class) and the fieldwork component (Field Placement Hours).
-Credits earned in the Field Placement Clinic Program count toward completion of the Experiential Learning requirement.
+Credits earned in the Field Placement Clinic Program count toward completion of the Experiential Learning component of the Professional Development Requirement.
 A student may take no more than two semesters in the Field Placement Clinic Program.